 Alice Viera

 Alice Viera is a JD student at New York University School of Law.
-At NYU, she has been named an International Law and Human Rights Fellow and a Human Rights Scholar.
-She works as a Research Assistant for the Digital Welfare Project at the Center for Human Rights and Global Justice.
+At NYU, she has been named an International Law and Human Rights Fellow, a Human Rights Scholar, and a Robert McKay Scholar.
+She currently works as a Research Assistant for the Earth Rights Advocacy Clinic at the Center for Human Rights and Global Justice.
 Before law school, she received a Bachelor of Arts in English with Distinction from Stanford University.
-Her primary interests are human rights —particularly in relation to health, the environment, and technology–– as well as Latin American law, politics, and policy.
+Her primary interests are human rights —particularly in relation to health, the environment, and technology— as well as Latin American law, politics, and policy.

 Content by Author